dhoyle/splicedocs-jekyll/pages/MLManager/Intro.MLManager.md

 * Experiment frequently using diverse parameters to compare model effectiveness
 * Leverage updated operational data to concurrently train the model
-* Minimize the movement of data by running the models in the database
+* Minimize the movement of data by running the models on your cluster's Spark executors
 * Compress the time from model deployment to action

 Splice ML Manager provides end-to-end life-cycle management for your ML models, thereby streamlining and accelerating the design and deployment of intelligent applications using real-time data.
 ML Manager through its tight integration with Splice data platform results in reduced data movement that empowers data scientists to conduct a higher number of experiments to derive better feature vectors with more signal and compare algorithms with varied parameters to build better models in a limited amount of time.